Elektrėnai: History

-Historically, couple of villages were located in the area, one of those was Perkūnkiemis (Lithuanian: Thunder's yard).
-Elektrėnai is one of the newest towns of Lithuania, having been established during the Soviet times in the early 1960s as the living space for workers of the nearby power plant and well expanded in the 1980s and early 1990s when it took a role of a place of living for builders and workers of nearby Kruonis Pumped Storage Plant.
-The name of the new town was derived from word "elektra" (English: electricity) – a borrowing to Lithuanian language from Greek.
-The alternatives for the naming of a locality like one of Gintarėnai (gintaras – Lithuanian word for amber) were rejected before the start of the construction.
-Most of the buildings in Elektrėnai are large block housing projects built during the Soviet times and there are no historical buildings.
-The town, however, is close to Elektrėnai Reservoir, an artificial lake that was created in order to cool down the Elektrėnai Power Plant.
+Historically, two villages were located in the area; one of those was Perkūnkiemis (Lithuanian: Thunder's yard).
+Elektrėnai is one of the newest towns of Lithuania, having been established during the Soviet occupation in the early 1960s as the living space for workers of the nearby power plant.
+It was expanded in the 1980s and early 1990s as a residence for builders and workers at the nearby Kruonis Pumped Storage Plant.
+The name of the new town was derived from word elektra (English: electricity) – a borrowing to Lithuanian language from Greek.
+Gintarėnai (gintaras – Lithuanian word for amber) was another name considered, but was rejected before the start of the construction.
+Most of the buildings in Elektrėnai are large block housing projects built during the Soviet period, with no historical buildings.
+The town, however, is close to Elektrėnai Reservoir, an artificial lake that was created to cool the Elektrėnai Power Plant.
 The water is several degrees warmer than water at the other nearby lakes.

-Retail

-There are several supermarkets (Norfa XXL, Maxima XX, Iki, Lidl, as well as a discounter (IKI Cento) in Elektrėnai.